 If you’re reading this blog, I’m hoping you never have to do this procedure.
 However the other day we had a c7000 Mid-plane go out.

-Our chassis started to fail the entire Ethernet pass through module, it came back online and then a few weeks later just one port failed.
-We tried all the troubleshooting steps and found it was the midplane.
+We first noticed some odd issues with Ethernet NICs randomly disconnecting.
+Then, our chassis started to fail entire Ethernet pass through modules, it came back online and then a few weeks later just one Ethernet port stayed in a failed state.
+Working with HP and our local VAR we tried all the troubleshooting steps and found it was the mid-plane had failed.

 Quick Disclaimer – This is not a guide for repairing this device but merely my notes…

 First thing – The Plan:

 - 7:00 Migrate VM’s to BC2 (BC = blade chassis) and shut down ESX hosts on BC1

 - 8:20 Start Repair on BC1

 - 9:10 Migrate VM’s from BC2 to BC1

 - 10:00 Finish